American Outlaws (2001 film): Plot

 Zee and the remainder of the Gang shoot a cannon at the train, stopping it and rescuing Jesse.
 Confronted with Rains and Pinkerton, Jesse shoots neither of them but rather Rains' prized watch.
 Pinkerton tells Jesse that he should go to Tennessee, as 'the railroad has no interest in Tennessee'.

 Cast

+Production

+In April 1995, it was reported Morgan Creek Entertainment was developing at western similar to Young Guns to be potentially directed by Dean Semler.
+In July 1998, it was revealed the name of the project was Jesse James with Roderick Taylor writing the script and the search for a director was ongoing.

+In April 2000, it was announced Colin Farrell had been cast to play Jesse James with further re-writes being performed by John Rogers.
+The following month, Scott Caan and Ali Larter joined the cast.

 Home media

 The film was released on VHS and DVD on December 4, 2001.